 Pump up the central heating and turn down your blankets; winter isn’t coming to Europe, it’s very much here and it’s not going away anytime soon.
 In fact, now the festivities of Christmas are over and you can’t even wear your Christmas jumper anymore, there’s really nothing warm to look forward to for months.
-Unless, of course, you’re smart enough to escape and head south, which is something I’m thinking of doing.
-So, I set about doing a little research and a lot of daydreaming and here are the results, my top five favourite places in Europe where I won’t need my winter coat.
+Unless, of course, you’re smart enough to escape and head south, which is something we are thinking of doing.
+So, we set about doing a little research and a lot of daydreaming and here are the results – our top five favourite places in Europe where we won’t need our winter coat.

 Another island lost in the Atlantic, Madeira is where many go to escape winter thanks to its mild temperatures and as much as ten hours of sunshine a day in January.
 A gem worth discovering at any time of year, Madeira is especially great to visit in winter months due to the reduced numbers of visitors and the low cost of living will make it a very affordable trip after your Christmas splurging.
 The island’s capital, Funchal, is a wonderful mix of modern and historic with a steep sprawling hillside offering magnificent views of the sea and white-walled and red-roofed houses below, but don’t panic, there’s a cable car to facilitate your climb.
 Away from the city you can find black volcanic sand beaches, the world’s largest laurel forest and some of the best nature treks in Europe.
 Don’t forget your sun cream!